front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/slim-down-resolvers-with-loaders.md

   test loaders without the complexity of a GraphQL context since they are pure JS modules.
-- code sharing: under some circumstances you may also find convenient to share business specific code between your server and react application (for data validation or conversion)
+- code sharing: under some circumstances you may also find convenient to share code between your server and react application (for data validation or transformation)

 ## What are loaders?